matheobrooks-cpu/Group-6-MIST4610-Project-2/README.md

 [SQL] MAX(v.total_vaccinations) AS total_vaccinations
 MAX(v.people_fully_vaccinated) AS people_fully_vaccinated

 Since the source data contains daily records, these aggregate daily values up to a monthly level by taking the highest value recorded within each month.
-MAX is used because vaccination counts are cumulative — they only ever increase — so the last day of the month will always hold the highest value.
+MAX is used because vaccination counts are cumulative (they only ever increase), so the last day of the month will always hold the highest value.

 **Date Truncation**